 The bill aims to enhance public school instruction regarding blood donation awareness, recognizing its importance in ensuring a reliable and diverse blood supply.
 It introduces a new section that emphasizes the need for education on blood donation alongside existing health education requirements.
-The bill encourages school districts, charter schools, and state-tribal education compact schools serving grades nine through twelve to incorporate instruction on both bone marrow and blood donation, starting from the 2025-26 school year.
-This instruction is intended to empower students with knowledge about the life-saving impact of blood donation, eligibility requirements, and opportunities for participation in donation programs.
+The goal is to empower students to become future donors by providing them with knowledge about the life-saving impact of blood donation, eligibility criteria, and opportunities to participate in donation programs.

 Bill as Passed Legislature: 28A.210.430